 If there’s anything you take away from this chapter, let it be this:

-Proactive agencies like iPullRank are already preparing for scenarios where traditional search results disappear entirely, replaced by AI-powered interfaces that provide direct answers rather than links to external sources.
+Proactive agencies like iPullRank are already preparing for scenarios in which traditional search results disappear entirely, replaced by AI-powered interfaces that provide direct answers rather than links to external sources.
 They’re building content strategies and optimization methodologies that will remain relevant as search continues to evolve.

 The choice is whether you’ll partner with agencies that understand the full scope of what’s coming, or get left behind by sticking with strategies that others already recognize as outdated.